monstermuffin/qSticky/README.md

 | HEALTH_FILE | Path to health status file | /tmp/health/status.json |

 ### Health Checks

-qSticky includes Docker health.
-The health status is written to a file at `/app/health/status.json`, this is done to avoid publishing any ports.
+qSticky includes Docker health checks.
+The health status is written to a file at `/app/health/status.json`.
+This file is managed internally by the container - you don't need to mount or manage it.
 Health status includes:
 - Overall health status
 - Uptime
 - Last check timestamp